Willisgxh/OscerSpider/README.md

 directory.
 You will see that the spider is working from the console.

 ## Result
-Here is the current graph result:
+Here is the current graph result (this is not the graph for all data.
+300 nodes and 220 relationships are selected here):
 ![Screenshot](https://github.com/Willisgxh/OscerSpider/blob/master/Oscer.PNG)

 This graph clearly demonstrates the relationship between different diseases.
 Some of them share the same symptoms.
 Therefore, based on this result, AI is able to